ACADEMIC SKILLS FOR CRIMINOLOGY AND FORENSIC INVESTIGATION - 2024/5

 Thus, the summative assessment for this module consists of:

 - Peer assessed group presentation (30%).
 Students will deliver a short, peer assessed, group presentation that discusses their collective feelings about making the transition from further to higher education and their reflections on what action they feel they need to take to maximise their potential to succeed at university.

 - Portfolio of Learning (70%).
 Students will produce a portfolio of learning that charts their progress in relation to the reflections identified as part of their presentation, as described above.
 Students will be required to reflect upon the practical actions that they have taken during the semester to address any perceived gaps in their personal and academic development needs, why and how they did this, what they perceive the outcome to be, and how they will use their newfound knowledge to strengthen their academic skills and capabilities in the future.

 Informal formative assessment is conducted throughout the module during workshops where students have the opportunity to engage in a variety of activities and to receive both peer and tutor feedback, with the aim of allowing students to assess their progress week by week.

-- Grow student confidence in relation to a range of pertinent academic, employability, and other relevant transferable skills
+- Help Students to grow in Grow student confidence in relation to a range of pertinent academic, employability, and other relevant transferable skills

 - Facilitate student engagement and enable a sense of community amongst the cohort